XSR700/Pyber_Analysis/README.md

 ## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.

+After analying the data and interpreting a graph we can come up with recommendations.

+According to the dataframe we see that there are more drivers than rides in urban cities.
+This leads to drivers struggling to get passengers when competition is high. the CEO could set a campaign and encourage drivers to work in suburban or rural areas of the city and spread out the population.